imqcam/documentation/docs/infrastructure/girder.md

 The Girder architecture is illustrated in {numref}`girder-fig`.
 Girder supports storage and access to heterogeneous backend storage engines through a single RESTful web API.
 Storage options include local filesystems, MongoDB databases, and S3-compliant stores.
-For HTMDEC, primary data will generally be stored on a distributed filesystem with metadata and some other assets managed in MongoDB and an external graph database for GEMD data.
+For IMQCAM, primary data will generally be stored on a distributed filesystem with metadata and some other assets managed in MongoDB and an external graph database for GEMD data.